alpenumilch/fdroidclassic/README.md

 ## FAQ

-* Why does F-Droid Classic require "Unknown Sources" to install apps by default?

-Because a regular Android app cannot act as a package manager on its own.
-To do so, it would require system privileges (see below), similar to what Google Play does.

 * What about privileged extension support?

 Currently being worked on.
-There will be a separate privileged extension for Classic.
-There might be an extension which supports multiple clients in the future though.
+There is a separate privileged extension for Classic, it's available via the F-Droid Classic repository that can be enabled in Settings.

-See here for some discussion about this: https://gitlab.com/fdroid/privileged-extension/issues/50

-* Can I avoid enabling "Unknown Sources" by installing F-Droid Classic as a  privileged system app?

-This used to be the case, but no longer is.
-Now the [Privileged Extension](https://gitlab.com/fdroid/privileged-extension) is the one that should be placed in the system.
-It can be bundled with a ROM or installed via a zip.
+There's a guide for getting this enabled here: https://gbatemp.net/threads/android-f-droid-classic-and-the-new-privileged-extension.583129/
+It works very well once set up, but the install procedure is slightly involved.
+There's ongoing work to make this easier.

 ## Translation